fetlab/website/content/722/presentation_guidelines.md

 how students can use the technology (e.g. where to download, where to order parts, etc.), and details of the tutorial itself.

-Your entire presentation should be about 30 minutes long.
-If you are particularly interested in presenting longer (e.g. for a more complex topic), talk to me and I will see if there is a date where we can spend longer.
+Your entire presentation should be 30 minutes long (strictly enforced).
+If you are particularly interested in presenting longer (e.g. for a more complex topic), talk to me _well in advance_ of the notification date.

 You should prepare slides for the presentation, which you must turn in to me by 11:59 pm **the day before you present**.
 The penalty for late